CVs: an overview

 What to include in a CV

-Your CV should include:
+You should include:

 It’s also useful to include a ‘personal profile’ or short paragraph highlighting your key skills and career aims to catch the eye of your potential employer.

-You don’t have to include…
+You don’t need to include:

 Get tips from employers through the Video Hub